iamask/cloudflare_api_scripts/current/README.md

 Use

 ```
+token = os.environ.get("CLOUDFLARE_API_TOKEN")

 headers = {
     "Authorization: f"Bearer {token}
 }
 ```

+Of course, use the actual names you've set them as.

 These should be the necessary ones:
 - `Account - Firewall Access - Edit`